mcv-m6-video/mcv-m6-2018-team8/Week4/README.md

 ### Task 2

-To stabilize the sequence of frames of Traffic dataset, we have created the function `CompensateImage()`.
+To stabilize the sequence of frames of Traffic dataset, we have created the function `CompensateImage()`.We used other functions